Massachusetts ATV Laws

 The Risks of Riding an ATV

 ATVing can be dangerous in many ways.
 ATVs expose riders to similar risks as riding a motorcycle; without a protective metal shell surrounding the rider, he or she could suffer serious and catastrophic injuries in a collision.
 The rider could strike the ground or objects such as trees and utility poles in an accident.
-Certain injuries are more common in ATV accidents compared to typical motor vehicle collisions.
+Certain injuries are more common in ATV accidents compared to typical motor vehicle collisions and legal advice from a Boston personal injury lawyer may be needed.

 - Head injuries